 Make sure that you have all of these ready in case something happens during winter.
 Power outages are common during winter, so this equipment in your emergency kit will come in handy.

 As a part of being a responsible homeowner, make sure to mark everything on this checklist to prepare for the winter.
 Sticking to this list would reward you with a hassle-free and relaxed winter experience.
 Plus, you wouldn’t have to worry about bills of any kind.
+Here are some tips to winterize your home:

 Reverse your ceiling fans